 Zero Tolerance to Rhino Poaching: continually decrease the rate of poaching every year in South Africa.

 Project Rhino’s collective approach to rhino anti-poaching is both proactive and reactive.
 Download our 2016 Profile

 - Fundraising & Publicity

-Project Rhino KZN’s members, individually, have a wide range of rhino conservation and anti-poaching strategies, with each member focussing on their specific areas of expertise.
+Project Rhino’s members, individually, have a wide range of rhino conservation and anti-poaching strategies, with each member focussing on their specific areas of expertise.